Version: v2.4.0

 ]);

-You can also insert data multiply.
+You can also insert multiple rows in a single call.

 $database->insert("account", [